The Best Thai Restaurants in Montreal

 Montréal

-Épicerie Pumpui is a small counter/restaurant that opened in November 2017 on St. Zotique Street and offers a great menu with flavours from Thailand!
-The chef Jesse Mulder, formerly of Chak Wow, learned to cook Thai specialties during his long trips in Thailand.
-The result is one of Montreal’s most comforting, authentic and delicious addresses; very spicy on occasion too.
-Photo Alison Slattery
+Épicerie Pumpui is a small counter-style restaurant that opened in November 2017 on Saint-Zotique Street, offering an outstanding menu inspired by the flavors of Thailand.
+Chef Jesse Mulder, formerly of Chak Wow, learned to cook Thai specialties during a long stay in Thailand.
+The result is one of Montréal’s most comforting, authentic, and flavorful destinations—sometimes very spicy, too.

 83 Rue Saint-Zotique Est